-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights country, unless they remain in the UK.
-Electronic patient records must not be destroyed or deleted for the foreseeable future." for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Electronic patient records must not be destroyed or deleted for the foreseeable future." compliance with a legal obligation to which we are subject.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8. iPlato iPlato is cloud-based text messaging service used by GPs to communicate with their patients.
 The source of the information shared in this way is your electronic GP record for the purposes of direct administrative patient care.
 All personal health records held in the Practice EMIS system and the iPlato system are kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where:
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or,